 University Handbook, Appendix S:

-K-State Policy on Conflict of Interest, Conflict of Time Commitment, Consulting and other Employment
+Kansas State University Policy on Conflict of Interest, Conflict of Time Commitment, Consulting and other Employment

 Conflicts of interest and time commitment are endemic to the modern university.
 These conflicts are a consequence of the many and varied roles that university members play in such areas as technology transfer and applied research, the creation of new multimedia teaching tools, and activities as expert consultants to local, state, and national governments as well as to the business community.
 The goal of this policy is to manage real or apparent conflicts of interest and time commitment.
 A system of self‑disclosure will be the most effective for Kansas State University, since conflicts of interest and time commitment must be dealt with on a case by case basis.
 Discussion, disclosure, and negotiation generally can resolve disputes related to conflict of interest and time commitment.